 - Also, the government mandates that at age 71 ½ (again the half) you have to take out a Required Minimum Distribution (RMD).
 Basically, they tell you the amount that you must pay taxes on.
 Quick note, if you are still employed at age 71 ½ and not the owner you can delay your RMDs.

 While an IRA and a 401k have many similarities, they do differ is a few very key areas.
-The main one being that an IRA is Individual Retirement Account, so it is your and yours alone.
-And anyone can have one.
-While a 401k is company sponsored, so you can only participate in it if your employer offers one.
-Or, if you are the owner and created one.
+The main one being that an IRA is Individual Retirement Account, so it is yours and yours alone.
+Anyone can have one.
+A 401k is company-sponsored, so you can only participate in it if your employer offers one.
 Some other key differences are:

-So, which is right for you?
-It depends.
+It depends really.
 If you have the option of putting your money into an employer-sponsored 401k or an IRA you should do both.
 Max them out if possible.
-We recommend prioritizing the 401k first and then adding to the IRA if you are within the income limits.
+We recommend prioritizing the 401k first especially if your employer offers a match and then adding to an IRA if you are within the income limits.

 This hopefully gives you a good overview of the differences between an IRA and a 401k.
 While there are many factors to consider, the most important thing to remember is that both are great tools to use to help achieve your retirement goals.

 Are you interested in learning about a Roth?
 We’ve got a great article here for you.